General Support - Debugging mailing issues when you don't receive any emails from the plugin

 - WordPress by default will use the standard PHP mail() function to delegate sending email.
-PHP will use the to the localhost's mail daemon as sendmail or postman (on Linux servers) depending on the php.ini configuration.
+PHP will use the localhost's mail daemon as sendmail or postman (on Linux servers) depending on the php.ini configuration.

-- If you're using some extra SMTP support plugins in your WordPress then WordPress will delegate sending email to this plugin.
+- If you're using some extra SMTP support plugins in your WordPress website then WordPress will delegate sending email to this plugin.
 In most cases it will connect with the external SMTP server using the settings and login credentials that you've provided to this plugin.

 - The daemon or the SMTP server will queue the email and try to deliver by connecting with the receiver's mail server.
 It will try several times in case the target server is unavailable.
-The email can be rejected or can be delivered after several minutes or even hours.
+The email can be rejected or it can be delivered after several minutes or even hours.

 I don't receive emails from CM plugin